TheHyper-Dev/Call-of-Duty-Movement-in-Godot-4/README.md

 * Standing, Crouching, Proning
 * Sprinting, Tactical Sprinting from Modern Warfare 2019 (Gonna implement it tomorrow)
 * Smooth Camera Follow (with or without lerping)
-* Smooth Mouse Look (Smoothing is optional, you can get the disable the smoothing and get the raw look if you set the "Smoothing" value to 1)
+* Smooth Mouse Look (Smoothing is optional, you can disable the smoothing and get the raw look if you set the "Smoothing" value to 1)

 I'm planning to:
 * Add climbing mechanics